cdapio/cdap/cdap-docs/examples-manual/source/tutorials/wise.rst

 Ingesting Access Logs in WISE
 =============================
-CDAP has an easy way to ingest data in real time into an application, using streams.
+CDAP has an easy way to ingest data in real-time into an application, using streams.
 A stream exposes a simple RESTful API to ingest data events.

 .. highlight:: console